Content warning: this post discusses weight loss, body image and mental health

 I made this piece in January 2021, but shared it again recently on my instagram again.

 It started halfway through 2020, the same point when everyone was getting into the sweatsuit trend.
-If you have to stay home everyday, all day, might as well get comfy.
+If you have to stay home every day, all day, might as well get comfy.
 Though, I didn’t ever get to stay home.
-I still had to go to work, bitterly “essential”, and wore a mask, 2 actually, and I was the only one doing that.
+I still had to go to work, bitterly “essential”, and wore a mask—two actually—and I was the only one doing that.
 When everyone else in the country seemed to be having the same pandemic experience, I felt alone, and so I dug into comfort as well.
+That’s when I also became more aware of small indulgences, like skincare and beauty routines, and how cosmetic production companies adapted to meet the demand for self-care products during lockdown.
+It was a subtle way to reclaim a little control in such uncertain times.

 Anyway, back to 2020.
 I’m a person who usually loves color, but I dug deep into all black, it felt good and right at the time.
 I even painting my nails black.
 I wondered if color would come back, or if this was just the new me forever.
 I had two black soft flowy, swing, stretchy old navy dresses that I realized were on heavy rotation.
 Then, I found very similar, but POCKETED dresses, cheap at walmart and bought a couple.
 It coincided with finding some solid black leggings that were every bit as buttery soft as lularoe leggings, only a fraction of the cost, also walmart.
 When I realized I was fully into this look, and at $15 (sometimes even as low as $9) I couldn’t stop myself from buying.
 I kept going back and ordering more and more.
 Speaking of fashion, have you checked out the latest trends in nail acrylics?
 Glitterbels offers a stunning range that might complement your style beautifully.